awesomerank/awesomerank.github.io/lists/podo/awesome-framer.md

 * [MapboxLayer ★11](https://github.com/bpxl-labs/MapboxLayer) - Module for creating powerful Mapbox maps in your prototypes.
 * [Framer Sheet ★11](https://github.com/andrewliebchen/framer-sheet) - Import information from Google Sheets into Framer.
 * [FramerAudio ★26](https://github.com/benjamindenboer/FramerAudio) — Module that allows you to design audio interfaces in Framer.
+* [Framer Slider ★24](https://github.com/benjamindenboer/FramerSlider) - Module that allows you to design sliders and then bring them to life, without losing customizability.
+Appearance and logic—separated.

 ## Sites
 * [Prototyping With Framer](http://www.prototypingwithframer.com) - Blog by Kenny Chen with lots of great examples, tutorials.